CoutHi/fetched/README.md

 ## Usage
 After you clone the repository, move into the fetchme folder and run the command:

 `sudo make install`

-This will create two binaries in the /usr/bin directory, namely the fetchme and asciify binaries.
+This will create two binaries in the /usr/bin directory, namely the fetchme and asciify binaries and a folder for fetchme in /usr/share.

 You can now run the command from anywhere and if you want to uninstall the program, move once again into the repository folder and run the command:

 `sudo make uninstall`

 ## Roadmap